jahedsabbir/ema-john-simple/README.md

             -> Users have to sign up on the personal page

-            -> Pay online using credit cardElement
+            -> Pay online using credit card

             -> users  have to   order  product with her information